 Not a bodybuilder?
 Wrong!
 As brilliantly explained by Dr. Ted Naiman in this video, everyone is a bodybuilder.
 You might not have realized it yet, but every choice you make, for everything you put into your mouth to how (and if – couch potatoes beware) you move has a directly relation to the composition of your body.

 The lay public is often told that high protein diets cause “overwork” (hyperfiltration) in the kidney and may negatively impact renal function over time.
-That is not true.
-Athletes habitually consume “excess” protein and there is no evidence that they are at greater risk for losses in renal function (3).
-Also, people who live with only one kidney in prolonged hyperfiltration do not show abnormality in the long term.
-Hyperfiltration appears to be a beneficial biological adaptation (3).
-There’ are no evidence based studies that prove that eating a higher protein diet is linked to a decline in renal function in healthy individuals (3, 4, 11).
+That is simply not true.
+Athletes habitually consume “excess” protein and there is no evidence that they are at greater risk for losses in renal function.

 How much protein should we eat?

 The population has been led to believe, following the Recommended Dietary Allowance (RDA), that eating just 0.8 grams per kilogram (0.36 grams per pound) of body weight of protein per day is enough.
 Many preach that eating more than that is unnecessary or just plain harmful.
-That couldn’t be farther from the truth (11).
+According to Dr. Ted Naiman, that couldn’t be farther from the truth.

 The nutritional requirements suggested by governmental entities do not take into consideration that an individual can eat to improve one’s health, by optimizing diet and physical activity.
 All they care about is that the population will not end in a hospital for malnutrition.

-The RDA is actually the minimal amount that a human being needs to survive (8).
+The RDA is actually the minimal amount that a human being needs to survive.
 As in, not die.
 Ask yourself, do you want to eat only enough protein not to die from the lack of it?
 Is that how we should approach nutrition?

 This is a tricky question: we just exposed that the only macronutrient that’s important for maintaining ketosis is carbohydrate.
 But, depending on your health circumstances, when starting a keto diet there are two options for best results:

 In macro numbers, this can be a proportion of 1:1 grams of protein to fat, or slightly higher in protein.
-People can be on continual ketosis at 30% protein or more (2, 6).
-Remember, the amount of protein will not decrease your ketone levels as long as your carbohydrates – and blood glucose – are very low (11).
+People can be on continual ketosis at 30% protein or more.
+Remember, the amount of protein will not decrease your ketone levels as long as your carbohydrates – and blood glucose – are very low.

 If you are interested in building lean mass, especially, you will benefit from a higher protein range.
-You’ll also benefit from more protein the longer you’ve been on this Earth, as our bodies are less efficient in making protein available for our muscles as we age (8, 12).
+You’ll also benefit from more protein the longer you’ve been on this Earth, as our bodies are less efficient in making protein available for our muscles as we age.

-The second option: if you are starting a keto diet with impaired insulin sensitivity, from either pre-diabetes or type 2 diabetes, then in the beginning it’s best to keep protein at a moderate level, as the ingestion of protein in presence of glucose will cause spikes in insulin, which in turn does not help promote a ketogenic state (11).
+If you are starting a keto diet with impaired insulin sensitivity, from either pre-diabetes or type 2 diabetes, then in the beginning it’s best to keep protein at a moderate level, as the ingestion of protein in presence of glucose will cause spikes in insulin, which in turn does not help promote a ketogenic state.

 This would translate to a moderate protein amount around 20% to a maximum of 25%, with up to 5% carbohydrates, and the remaining calories from fat.
 Specially when protein is at the lower range, it’s important to make sure to think of protein as a “goal” macro: eat the whole amount you are supposed to.